Skip to content

 Important notes:

-• If the date attribute is empty or missing, these functions return nothing (null), which clears the target (any existing value is removed); see Nulls, Missing Inputs, and Whitespace
+• If the date attribute is empty or missing, these functions return nothing (null), which asserts "no value" for the target: for a sole contributor any existing value is removed; see Nulls, Missing Inputs, and Whitespace

 • AD treats 0 and very large numbers as "never expires" -- FromFileTime() returns nothing for these values